Knotx/knotx-fragments/action/library/README.md

 }
 ```

-# Behaviours
+## Behaviour
+The core behaviours section.

-## Circuit Breaker Behaviour
+### Circuit Breaker Behaviour
-It wraps a simple action with the [Circuit Breaker implementation from Vert.x](https://vertx.io/docs/vertx-circuit-breaker/java/).
+It envelopes an action with the [Circuit Breaker implementation from Vert.x](https://vertx.io/docs/vertx-circuit-breaker/java/).
 Its configuration looks like:
 ```hocon
 factory = "cb"